maefae/reading-notes/class-03.md

  (a + c) + b;
 Describe a real world example of when a conditional statement should be used in a JavaScript program.
 Give an example of when a Loop is useful in JavaScript.

+  ## Things I want to know more about
+operators and how they work